 There are different opinions on how and when you should think about music for your film.

-Some people will tell you to choose the main themes/tracks once you have written your script, others will tell you not to think about music until you finish filming.
+Some people will tell you to choose the main themes/tracks once you created characters and plot points, and others will tell you not to think about music until you finish filming.

-As soon as you start writing characters and scenes, you’ll begin to get ideas about what kind of music will work.
+As you start writing characters and scenes, you’ll get ideas about what kind of music will work.

-These ideas don’t need to be exact; it could be as simple as saying you think a particular scene will suit a chilled piano instrumental.
+These ideas don’t need to be exact; they could be as simple as saying you think a scene will suit a chilled piano instrumental.

 If you do that, you’ll soon have a pretty clear template matching scenes to styles of music.